Watch this stock’s price performance: Devon Energy Corporation (NYSE:DVN)

 Sponsored

-As an additional measure, we should look at the company’s price-to-sales ratio for the past year, which is 2.67 at the moment.
-Likewise, its price to free cash flow for the last twelve months stands at 8.82.
-DVN’s price to book ratio for the most recent quarter was 4.46, resulting in an 13.27 price to cash per share for the period.
+It is also worth considering a company’s price to sales ratio for the last twelve months, which is 2.69.
+Likewise, its price to free cash flow for the last twelve months stands at 8.89.
+DVN’s price to book ratio for the most recent quarter was 4.54, resulting in an 13.36 price to cash per share for the period.

 How does Devon Energy Corporation (DVN) stock rate among analysts?
 Buy, sell, or hold?